obrienm/git-reveal/README.md

 # git-reveal

-**git-reveal** finds all the git repositories in the current directory and reveals whether they have any changes to be commit.
+**git reveal** finds all the git repositories in the current directory and reveals whether they have any changes to be commit.

 ## Example

-	$ git-reveal
+	$ git reveal
 	repo1
 	repo2 [changed]
 	repo3 [changed]